Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Abstract

 \section{Abstract}

-In this work, we derive a relation between the generalized parton distributions (GPDs) of a spin-0 composite hadron and the GPDs of its spin-$\tfrac{1}{2}$ constituents.
-The method decomposes matrix elements of the composite parent into matrix elements of its constituents, weighted by the Wigner distributions of the constituents inside the composite parent.
-Exploiting the boost invariance of the light-front Wigner distributions, we derive the dictionary between rest-frame and boosted-frame kinematics and use it to perform a Pauli matrix decomposition of the spin degree of freedom.
-The constraints of unbroken rotational, parity, and time-reversal invariance lead to a master integral for the quark GPDs of the spin-0 composite target.
-We also identify a novel $\Delta\vec{L}\cdot\vec{S}$ form of spin–orbit coupling responsible for GPD mixing in composite hadrons which is absent in the case of transverse momentum dependent parton distributions (TMDs) of composite hadrons.
-We then apply the framework to a composite ${}^4$He target with simple phenomenological models to identify possible experimental signatures of composite-structure effects in light nuclei.
+In this work, we extend the Impulse Approximation for the generalized parton distributions (GPDs) of a spin-0 composite hadron with spin-$\tfrac{1}{2}$ constituents to manifestly incorporate the symmetries of the target wave function.
+The method utilizes a light-front Wigner function representation instead of a spectral density and a basis of Pauli matrices for the spin.
+It exploits the boost invariance of the light front and rotational invariance in the rest frame to parameterize the Wigner density in terms of only 3 structures.
+In addition to the isotropic term and a term describing $\vec{L} \cdot \vec{S}$ coupling previously observed for transverse momentum dependent parton distributions (TMDs), we also identify a novel coupling $\Delta\vec{L}\cdot\vec{S}$ to the angular momentum \textit{transfer} which is unique to the case of GPDs.
+We then apply the framework to a composite ${}^4$He target with simple phenomenological models to identify qualitative experimental signatures of composite-structure effects in light nuclei.
 The framework we have constructed here can be readily extended to the case of generalized TMDs (GTMDs), while the phenomenological framework is applicable both to analyses of light nucleus data and as training input for AI-assisted applications.